geotransformer/URL-lookup-service/README.md

 **2 Install**
 - Checkout or download this git repository to local development environment.

-- In the URL-lookup-service directory, run install.sh to eploy the web service into container.
+- In the URL-lookup-service directory, run install.sh to deploy the web service into container.

   ```bash
   cloud-user@fasheng:~/URL-lookup-service$ ./install.sh